higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

     )

     // Important.
 We have to create the server with Netty.
 OkHttp is not supported for the Ssl
-    // encryption in frees-rpc at this moment.
+    // encryption in mu-rpc at this moment.

     val server: IO[GrpcServer[IO]] = GrpcServer.netty[IO](8080, grpcConfigs)